Nmap for Pentester: Host Discovery

 nmap –sP 192.168.1.0/24

-When you closely observe the packets in the Wireshark, you see that here only ARP packets are being sent while scanning the network,
+When you closely observe the packets in Wireshark, you will notice that network scans send only ARP packets.

 Note: Working of –sP and –sn is the same.